 Pastel color palette is a sequence of pastel colors that go together or are in sync with each other.
-A pastel colors palette is used to decorate a home, or design an outfit or editing a picture, etc. There are many uses of a pastel color palette, and there are several options to choose from-
+Pastel colors are used to decorate a home, or design an outfit or editing a picture, etc. There are many uses of a pastel color palette, and there are several options to choose from-

-We have prepared 20 pastels color palette images with its respective color codes for your inspirations to take place freely!
+We have prepared 20 best pastels colors with images and their respective color codes (Hex codes) for your inspirations to take place freely!

 #1 – Candies Be Love